Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/WhoDoYouLove.md

 Love builds from loving people I know to people everywhere that also suffer from the same things.
 Politics is never the answer to all the world's problems.
-The practices of politics help groups make decisions that our good for most people.
-While better leaders are a good thing they really have very limited impact overall.
+The practices of politics help groups make decisions that are good for most people.
+While better leaders are a good thing they really have limited impact overall.

 So where does our hope come from?
 Do we put our hope in politicians or national security?
-Without God's love there is no hope for the world.
-We have been placed here by God with a mission of being influence in this world (salt & light).
+Without God's love, there is no hope for the world.
+We have been placed here by God with the mission of being an influence in this world (salt & light).

 Effective influence is always motivated by love.
 Our home, Our Community, Those Other People, and the World.
 We are called to have a maximum impact everywhere we are.
 This must be rooted in